Tattvam News Today

 A Culture of Silence and Fear

 This environment has bred a culture where contractors are afraid to speak up.
-Project managers hesitate to document client defaults for fear of retaliation.
-Letters with claims often remain unsent; correspondence becomes verbal, informal.
+Project managers hesitate to document client defaults.
 The unspoken rule is: “Don’t rock the boat if you want timely payments or future work.”
-Removal clauses intended for disciplinary reasons are instead sometimes wielded to intimidate staff who raise legitimate project concerns.

 Skewed Arbitration and Dispute Resolution

-India’s courts have recognized contractors’ statutory rights to claim damages for employer-caused delays and have ruled against arbitrary blacklisting.
-However, enforcing these rights through arbitration or litigation is slow and costly.
-For many contractors, survival means compliance rather than confrontation.
+India’s courts have recognised contractors’ statutory rights to claim damages for employer-caused delays and have also taken a critical view of arbitrary blacklisting.

 Five Reforms to Restore Balance